 2. Classes and Courses

-If you’d like to give the gift of growth and nourishment, here are a few ideas from my own bucket list:
+If you’d like to give the gift of growth and nourishment, here are a few ideas:

 - Brendon Burchard is one of the top performance coaches and speakers in the world; browse his courses for the person who is focused on growth.